sraashis/retinal-fundus-transfer/README.md

 * We have a [K-folds creater utility](https://github.com/sraashis/easytorch/blob/master/easytorch/utils/datautils.py) to generate such folds.
 So, at the moment a user have to use it to create the splits and place them in splits directory.
 * This is super helpful when working with cloud deployment/ or google colab.

-2. Override our custom dataloader(**QNDataset**) and implement each item parser as in the example.
+2. Override our custom dataloader(**ETDataset**) and implement each item parser as in the example.
-3. Initialize our custom neural network trainer(**QNTrainer**) and implement logic for one iteration, how to save evaluation scores.
+3. Initialize our custom neural network trainer(**ETTrainer**) and implement logic for one iteration, how to save evaluation scores.
 Sometimes we want to save predictions as images and all so it is necessary.
 Initialize log headers.
 More in example.
 4. Implement the entry point
 ```python
 import argparse